SignPath/website/blog/_posts/2020-12-21-evaluating-sunburst.md

 Analyzing entire build pipelines for possible attacks from within the network is rarely done, and it's a daunting task.
 There is little know-how around, and still too little vendor support: CI systems are built for speed, scalability and flexibility first.

-And there's a reason for this too: CI systems are used for so many things to day, some of them rather resource-intensive too.
+And there's a reason for this too: CI systems are used for so many things today, some of them rather resource-intensive too.
 Think about executing Web test suites, for instance.
 Or DAST tests.
-They require a lot of analysis and trouble shooting, so there's a big incentive for handing out access permissions for components of the CI system too.
+They require a lot of analysis and troubleshooting, so there's a big incentive for handing out access permissions for components of the CI system too.

 To be sure, it's easy to come to the conclusion that a process is safe.
 There is this token or password that you need for code signing, and we're only using it in this specific way, right?
 Probably not: relying on a single secret and it's proper handling will almost always leave some room for attacks.
 But who has the time and budget to do a full security audit for every project?